surgosan/portfolio/README.md

 ## Current Future Plans
 - Optimise for smaller screens
-- Change project to be landscape
-- Update about page
 - Fix issue where site breaks if refreshed a page that is not home page
 - Bring about content closer?
 Change layout to boxed areas?
+- Update downloadable (resume, etc.)

 [1]: client/src/assets/Photos/portfolio_home.png